CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

 (This zip-archive contains 2 .dll files.
 You can overwrite the old ones, if you have any.)

 3. Access the content of the mod by using the **Vacpack Upgrade Terminal**.
+   There are two new Category-Tabs.
+With the rightmost you can activate Handy Upgrade Packages and by the middle one you can activate the actual Handy Upgrades.
+   (Currently it doesn't save what you have activated, so you have to re-activate all after a reload.)
    Happy Sliming!

 ## Backup save files